 Spacing tomato plants

-Indeterminate varieties can be grown vertically and need about a foot to a foot and a half space if pruned to a single stem.
-Determinate varieties will grow to a bush and usually need about three feet in diameter.
-Tomatoes like airflow, so do not plant too closely together.
-See also Determinate or indeterminate tomato plants.
+Indeterminate varieties can be grown vertically and need about a square foot, or half of the space if pruned to a single stem.
+Determinate varieties will grow to a bush, so they need 2-3 feet (60-90 cm) in diameter.

 Transplanting tomato plants

-Do not press it down too hard but water the plant right away; the water will push the soil down as much as needed.
-It is good to make a mold around the plant for watering, so that the water can go directly to the plant and not flow away to lower ground.
+Do not press it down too hard, water the plant right away; the water will push the soil down as much as needed.
+It is good to form a mold around the plant for watering so that the water can go directly to the plant and not flow away to the lower ground.

-Mulching tomato plants
+Protect the tomato plants